RSkrep/belly-button-challenge/README.md

 # belly-button-challenge

-for this challenge we were required to create a website using javascript to demonstare the data we collected we did this in the 7 steps that follow
+For this challenge we were required to create a website using javascript to demonstare the data we collected we did this in the 7 steps that follow